Ad hoc queries

 You can execute ad hoc queries with the Scanner API, which allows you to run an arbitrary query over a specified time range.

-An ad hoc query is a search query with a start_time, an end_time, and query.
+An ad hoc query is a search query with a start_time, an end_time, a max_rows, and query.
 It runs asynchronously in the background, and you can poll it periodically to check for results.

 The results of an ad hoc query are tabular, consisting of columns and rows.